Frank Rizzo: Post-mayoral career

 Between 1983 and 1986, Rizzo served as a security consultant at the Philadelphia Gas Works, controversially, as he drew a city pension at the same time, and hosted one of Philadelphia's most popular radio talk shows, a tradition later emulated by his son, Republican City Councilman Frank Rizzo Jr.

-In 1980, Rizzo damaged an NBC KYW-TV camera while they were stationed in a van outside his house in Chestnut Hill.
+In 1980, Rizzo vandalized an NBC KYW-TV camera while they were stationed in a van outside his house in Chestnut Hill.
 He was surrounded by several police officers who did nothing to restrain him.
 When KYW reporter Stan Bohrman tried to interview him later over the incident, Rizzo offered to fight him and repeatedly called him a "crumb bum" and a "crumb creep lush coward".

 He ran unsuccessfully for the Democratic nomination for mayor in 1983, losing to Wilson Goode, who in turn won the mayoral election.
 In 1986, he became a Republican and ran in the mayoral election of 1987, once again losing to Goode, 49% to 51%.

 In 1991, he set out to run for mayor again.
 He won the Republican primary against former Philadelphia District Attorney (and later chief justice of the Pennsylvania Supreme Court) Ronald D. Castille.

 Death

-In his campaign against the Democratic candidate, former District Attorney (and later two-term Pennsylvania Governor) Edward G. Rendell, Rizzo was expected to again employ hardball tactics.
-On the Friday four days before his death, he walked through the largely black 52nd Street neighborhood in West Philadelphia with community leaders.
-But on the following Tuesday, July 16, 1991, he suffered a massive heart attack while campaigning for the general election.
-He was pronounced dead at Thomas Jefferson University Hospital at 2:12 pm.
-EDT.
+During his 1991 mayoral campaign against the Democratic candidate, former District Attorney (and later two-term Pennsylvania Governor) Edward G. Rendell, Rizzo suffered a fatal heart attack at his campaign headquarters on July 16 at around 1:15 p.m.
+EDT, and was pronounced dead at Thomas Jefferson University Hospital at 2:12 p.m., at the age of 70.

 Joseph M. Egan Jr. then replaced Rizzo as the Republican nominee.
 Rendell went on to win the November election and served two terms as mayor.